Dog Bite Liability in California: 8 Things to Know

 These injuries often require both immediate and ongoing medical care, impacting the victim’s quality of life.

 California’s strict liability laws govern dog bite cases, with Los Angeles enforcing additional regulations to enhance public safety.
-Understanding these laws is important for victims and dog owners alike.
+The victim usually does not need to prove the dog had bitten before or that the owner knew the dog was a dangerous dog.

-No. In Los Angeles, California’s strict liability law means victims do not need to prove that a dog owner knew about the dog’s aggressive tendencies or had a “one-bite” history.
+No. California’s strict liability statute means victims usually do not need to prove the owner knew the dog was aggressive or had a prior bite history.

 While California’s strict liability law does not require proof of negligence, proving negligence can strengthen the victim’s case and impact the damages recovered.
 To establish negligence, the victim must show: